 Where, when and how to see Iwami Kagura

 The best and most authentic location to see Iwami Kagura is at a local shrine festival usually held in October or November after the rice has been harvested.
-Continuing all night through until dawn, this is the most intimate and memorable way to experience the folk dance as you are very much a part of the event rather than a mere spectator.
-Although all-night festivals are now rare in most of Japan, here in this remote corner, they are the norm.
+Continuing all night until midnight or dawn, this is the most intimate and memorable way to experience the tradition.

 If you are here at other times of the year, Iwami Kagura is now performed at summer festivals, cherry blossom festivals, Obon dance festivals and other events and gatherings throughout the year.